microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ## Learning Objectives for Challenge-03

++ Bulk ingest FHIR data into Azure API for FHIR
-+ Practice identifying issues in bulk FHIR data
++ Identify issues in bulk FHIR data
-+ Understand data constraints with FHIR bulk data loading
++ Understand data constraints with bulk FHIR data loading
 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader Relationship